TSTanabe/HMSS2/README.md

 ./HMSSS -f Directory

 Replace "Directory" with the directory containing your input fasta files, with one file per species.
 The names of the files should match the identifiers of the genomes, since the name of the files will later be used for identification.
 When using protein fasta files with gff files, the names of the related files should be the same except for the file extension.
-HMSSS will look for input fasta files with any of the following filename extensions:
+File names will be used as genome identifiers.
+HMSS2 will look for input fasta files with any of the following filename extensions:

-* .fna
+* .fna or fna.gz
-* .fna.gz
-* .faa
+* .faa or .faa.gz
-* .faa.gz
+* .gff or .gff.gz
 * .fasta

 In case of any .fna file extension HMSS2 will try to transcripe to protein fasta via prodigal.

 Protein sequences detected by the hidden Markov Models can be retrieved with `-fd` followed by the names of the desired proteins.
 All proteins of a named gene cluster can be retrieved with the `-fk` command followed by the keywords of the desired gene cluster(s).
 Both commands combined retrieves all sequences matching both, the given keyword(s) and the given domain(s).

-HMSSS also comes with several options which are scribed in the help accessed by `-h`.
 ![image info](./Figures/HMSS2_flowchart.svg "Title")
+<figcaption>HMSS2 process overview.
+External programs are Progal and HMMER3.
+The input can consist of either assemblies with nucleotide sequences or protein sequences in fasta format with corresponding GFF3 files.
+New features of HMSS2 are marked in yellow. </figcaption>

 ## Optional commands

+HMSSS also comes with several options which are scribed in the help accessed by `-h`.

 ### Define HMM library, gene cluster patterns file and other run options
 * `-l` sets the HMM library.
 By default this is set to the library in the source folder which includes the sulfur related HMMs.
 However this library can either be extended by or changed to any other HMM library compatible with the HMMER3 package.